-Entered the Hijr during the seventh circuit doing ‘umrah
+Entered the Hijr during the seventh circuit doing ‘Umrah

 Reference: Sharh ‘Umdatil-Fiqh – Tape No.4, Question No.50